Top 8 Things to do in Tangalle | Sri Lanka

 8. Surf at Hiriketiya Beach

-Being the largest town in South Sri Lanka, Tangalle has no shortage of accommodation in Tangalle ranging from budget hostels all the way up to 5-star resorts.
+Being the largest town in South Sri Lanka, there is no shortage of places to stay in Tangalle ranging from budget hostels up to 5-star resorts.
 There should be something to suit everyone.
-Booking.com

 Where to go After Tangalle